 If you want to get the creative juices flowing and the productivity cranked up a notch.
 If you want to reach goals systematically and pull in an income that will help to support your family.
-Then a dedicated work space is not only a good idea, it’s imperative.
+Then a dedicated workspace is not only a good idea, but it’s also imperative.

 Well, great….so how do we do it?